What's in Your Crawl Space?

 Mold and mildew can cause harm to you, and your family too!

-Potentially dangerous to the health of you and your family, mold and mildew can be often be found in the cool dark spaces of your crawl space.
+Potentially dangerous to the health of you and your family, mold and mildew often grow in the cool dark spaces of your crawl space.
 When you are looking for other issues in your home, be on the lookout for mold and mildew as well.
 Mold and mildew will be obvious, while fungi will not.
 Fungi can be white or black crystals adhering to wood surfaces and can indicate an early growth.
-If you see something that you believe is mold or mildew, it is best to call a company to test it.
 The Clean Air Co.
-LLC. does not do mold remediation.
-If the mold and mildew are not a harmful kind, they can be controlled by improving ventilation to your crawl-space.
+LLC. does mold abatement.
+But if you see something that you believe is mold or mildew, it is best to call a company to test it first.

 I don't see it.
 Will it hurt me?

 The air in your crawl space is recirculated throughout your home.
 If your crawl space is dark, damp, muddy, and infested with bugs, you are breathing that air.
-If mold and mildew are present, you are breathing it is.
+If mold and mildew are present, you are breathing it as well.
 If your crawl space is unsealed, the chances that your indoor air quality is contaminated are very high.
 Do you suffer from allergies?
 Asthma?
 Nothing else seems to be working?
 Try checking out your crawl space.
-What you can't see, can hurt you.

 Vapor barrier insulation and crawl space encapsulation